Feyerabend/vm/jvm1/README.md

 and also https://libris.kb.se/bib/2324301.
 Unfortunately it is here spelled as 'JAVA' instead of the correct 'Java'.
-Why, I have no idea, but it is not an abbreviation, such as 'BASIC' for instance is (Beginners' All-purpose Symbolic Instruction Code).
+Why, I have no idea, but it is not an abbreviation, such as 'BASIC' for instance is Beginners' All-purpose Symbolic Instruction Code.

 ## preparation

+First, for obvious reasons, this will not be a full or even partial implementation of Java, or even of a proper JVM (Java Virtual Machine).
+The aim here is to illustrate some aspects of the ideas that was introduced with the JVM, and hence Java back in 1995.
+(The prototype will not even be called 'JVM' as it is trademarked/copyrighted by Sun/Oracle.)

-To amend problems with different implementations of virtual machines, a *specification* would be helpful.
-On the other hand, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and voluminous.[^javaspec] However, stripping it down to only some details of implementation it might enlighten the reader/coder of how a reasonable modern virtual machine works in principal.
+To amend problems with different implementations of virtual machines, a *specification* will be helpful.
+On the other hand, for our purpose as a pedagogical tool, the specification for Java is today quite intricate and voluminous.[^javaspec] It is simply not practical to write a JVM in this context.
+However, stripping the spec down to only some details for implementation, the result might enlighten the reader/coder of how a reasonable modern virtual machine works.

 [^javaspec]: Specifications of versions of JVM: https://docs.oracle.com/javase/specs/index.html